hatoving/hatoving/README.md

 You landed on my GitHub profile.
 Amazing.

 - 🔭 I’m currently working on FNaF: All-Stars with FreeDEV, a FNF mod, and a secret project of my own.
-- 🌱 I’m currently learning C# and C++.
+- 🌱 I’m currently learning C# and C/C++.
-- ⚡ Fun fact: I've killed *at least* 40 people in 2011.
+- ⚡ Fun fact: I've killed *at least* 40 people back in 2011.
 What a cool fact!
+- 📫 How to reach me: @hatoving at Twitter

 <!--
 **hatoving/hatoving** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.